-There is space for approximately fifty retreatants on each retreat held at Alliance Redwoods in Occidental.
+There is space for approximately fifty retreatants on each retreat held at Vallombrosa Center in Menlo Park.
 The days are filled with a rigorous 8:00am-10:30pm agenda.
 Students spend their time "unplugged" in the beautiful redwoods personally reflecting on their own relationships with God, family, and friends, while listening to talks, responding in journals and small groups, and spending silent time alone.

 Other activities during the retreat seek to promote and build community, foster trust, and openness, and encourage reflection.
 Retreatants are given the gift of time, something all too rare in our modern everyday lives.
 Kairos establishes trust.
 Students speak of their joys, hopes, and sorrows in ways new and rewarding to them.
 Family and friends become integral to participants thoughts and prayers.